bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/object_initializer.md

       set property(value) {}
     }

-In ECMAScript 2015, a shorthand notation is available, so that the keyword “`function`” is no longer necessary.
+In ECMAScript 2015, a shorthand notation is available, so that the keyword "`function`” is no longer necessary.

     // Shorthand method names (ES2015)
     let o = {